nuggex/reolinkPHP/README.md

 ## Installation

-Make a copy of config.ini.template and insert username, password and hostname.
+Make a copy of config.ini.template as config.ini and insert username, password and hostname.
 Hostname should be a LAN adress of the camera, I have not tested this over WAN.

 Configure Parameters in ptzGetSnapShot.php